About Assisted Living

 Ohio's Assisted Living Waiver Program pays the costs of care in an assisted living facility for certain people with Medicaid, allowing the consumer to use his or her resources to cover "room and board" expenses.
 Individuals who meet certain service and care needs and meet established financial criteria may be eligible for Ohio's Assisted Living Waiver Program.

-To determine if assisted living is a good option for you, contact your Area Agency on Aging and request a free assessment.
+To find out if assisted living is a good option for you, contact your Area Agency on Aging and request a free assessment.
+To determine if you may be eligible for Medicaid, visit Ohio Benefits.

 The Long-term Care Consumer Guide is an online tool that can help you find and compare nursing and residential care facilities, including assisted living, in your area.